mijanto/wacutils-1/README.md

 #  wacutils
+# Goal
+Make sure the bot if working correctly.

+# About
-A Discord bot created in Python 3.x for the WAC group
+This Discord bot is running on Python 3.x for the WAC group.